There are four phases of any long term disaster recovery plan: mitigation, preparedness, response, and recovery.

 The transition to long-term recovery is typically characterized by the completion of emergency programs and the return to daily life.
 This phase can last for months up to several years.
 The long-term recovery period focuses on restoring economic activity and rebuilding the community.
 The most important element of this phase is the everyday work completed to reduce the long-term risk to people and property.

-Planning for disaster recovery is much different than preparing for disaster response.
+A long term disaster recovery plan is much different than preparing for disaster response.
 Disaster recovery preparation involves identifying strategic restoration, improvement, and growth priorities.
 Each disaster is unique and the extent and type of damage will vary, which impacts long-term recovery.
 Planning for recovery should be done prior to a disaster along with mitigation planning and response preparation.
 It is important to develop a recovery plan prior to a disaster; one that establishes clear leadership, decision-making structures, and stakeholder involvement.
 This plan should also establish criteria for identifying redevelopment goals related to economic sustainability and growth, environmental factors, and historical preservation.
 This plan is really a guide for determining goals and priorities specific to any disaster that occurs.
 Once a disaster transitions into the recovery phase, businesses and government agencies are responsible for normal daily duties as well as the functions required by the recovery efforts.
 In addition, many of the external resources such as volunteers and donations begin to decrease.
 To coordinate long-term recovery activities and meet the needs of the community, some jurisdictions develop long-term recovery groups (LTRG).

 Long-Term Recovery Groups